jiten1802/SimpleNet-FTP/README.md

   The MVTec Anomaly Detection dataset folder.
 This dataset is used for training and testing the SimpleNet model.

 - `SimpleNet_Training_Notebook.ipynb`
-  Kaggle notebook for training the SimpleNet model, evaluating results, and generating visualizations.
+  Kaggle notebook for training the SimpleNet model and evaluating results.

 ---